 Figure 1.
 Impulse and corrective waves

-In Figure 1 the price scale and time scales have been deleted, since the focus is “relative” price action.
-The impulse is a stronger move corrective waves.
-In Figure 1 there is an upward impulse followed by several corrective waves.
-The corrective waves are smaller than the impulse.
+In Figure 1 the price and time scales have been deleted since our focus is on comparing one wave to another.
+There is an upward impulse followed by several corrective waves (all which compose one larger corrective wave).
+The corrective waves (individually and cumulatively) are smaller than the impulse.

 Elliott Wave Basics: Trading with Waves

-Since the impulse was to the upside, this is the direction to trade.
+If the last impulse is to the upside, this is the direction to trade in.
 The impulse shows the direction of current momentum.
 Impulses create trends, therefore, we want to enter on corrective waves and ride impulsive waves.

 Since figure 1 shows a strong impulse wave to the upside, the correction provides an entry into hopefully another impulse wave higher.

 Trends are composed of several impulse waves and a few corrections.
 Figure 2 shows how this unfolds.

 Corrections are been circled in Figure 2.
 Corrections are often (but not always) composed of several corrective waves, all of which are smaller than the prior impulse.
 Similarly, impulse waves have smaller waves within them.

 While I have given each wave a number for demonstration purposes, this is not required, nor recommended.
 I never number waves on my charts while trading.
 Don’t concern yourself with how many waves a trend has.
 Just trade in the direction of the impulses (some warnings signs of a reversal are given below).

 Some trends have many impulse and corrective waves.
 Other times, you will see trends that lack follow-through; that means you have an impulse followed by a correction, but the next impulse fizzles out and then you end up with an impulse moving in the opposite direction.
 Figure 3 is an example of a strong trend.
 There are multiple impulse waves all moving to the downside, and the corrective waves in between provide favorable opportunities to get short.